 What are soft tissue injuries and how are they different from hard injuries?

-Hard injuries can include head trauma, fractures, 2nd and 3rd degree burns, deep gashes requiring stitches, and other serious injuries.
+Hard injuries can include head trauma, fractures, 3rd degree burns, deep gashes requiring stitches, and other serious injuries.
 These often require extensive and prolonged medical treatment, including surgery, diagnostics, and more.

-In serious injury claims, experienced personal injury attorneys have a plethora of legal tools to rely upon when dealing with insurance companies.
-Attorneys have the power to discover policy limits, drivers past records of traffic accidents, citations, prior arrests, and more information you could never find on your own.
+In serious injury claims, experienced personal injury attorneys have a plethora of legal tools to rely upon.
+Attorneys have the power to discover policy limits, drivers’ past records of traffic accidents, citations, prior arrests, and more information you could never find on your own.

 If the attorney is unable to settle your claim for a fair amount, they can file a lawsuit.
 Once filed, your attorney may begin pretrial discovery, including taking depositions, interrogatories, subpoenas for production of documents, and more.